Sleep Routine Busters: Daylight Saving Time and The Holidays

 If you have a small child, make sure that you are respecting their wakefulness windows during the day, which will help to ensure that your baby does not become overtired, which can also create night wakings and early rising.

-Once you’ve conquered Daylight Savings time, you can focus on the holidays, many of which involve travel, which can be a challenge even for the most scheduled of babies.
+Once you’ve conquered Daylight Saving time, you can focus on the holidays, many of which involve travel, which can be a challenge even for the most scheduled of babies.

 Prepare for Some Late Nights